resun-c/django-auth0-engine/README.md

 ### 3. Signing in:
 The signing in process is performed by the `AuthEngine.signin()` method.
 This method takes a Django `HttpRequest` object, along with the user's email address as username, password, and any additional information required by Auth0 (see the [AuthEngine.signin()](docs/reference/md/auth_engine.md#authenginesigninrequest-username-password-scope-realm-audience-grant_type-forwarded_for-keep_signed_in) documentation for details).

-Upon authentication, it sets session in the request object and return a `User` object.
-Otherwise, an `AuthEngineError` object with error information is returned, request session is unchanged.
+Upon successful signin, it sets the session cookie in the request object and returns a `User` object.
+Otherwise, an `AuthEngineError` object with error information is returned; the request session is unchanged.

 Example: